-If you have cavity walls, and they have not been insulated then it might make sense to have cavity wall insulation installed.
+If you have cavity walls that have not been insulated, then it might make sense to have cavity wall insulation installed.
 To insulate your cavity walls, the installer drills small holes around 22mm in size at intervals of around 1m in the outside wall of your home.
 The installer then blows insulation into the cavity using special equipment.
 Once all the insulation is in, the installer fills the holes in the brickwork so you’ll barely notice them.

 See the Energy Saving website for more details on cavity wall insulation.